Resource guide

 Data and ingestion second

 Build canonical customer, account, and transaction objects before designing alert rules.
-Monitoring is only as good as the normalized event stream beneath it.
+Monitoring is only as good as the event stream beneath it.

 03